 Biophilic design is all about bringing more of the outdoors inside and vice-versa.
 Its focus is blurring the line between interior and exterior spaces.
 It is rooted in the understanding that the vast majority of Americans spend almost all of their time indoors.

 Designing a biophilic kitchen might involve creating dedicated spaces for plants and trees.
-It might include a large panel of sliding glass doors that can be pushed into recesses, thereby eliminating the division between interior and exterior.
+If you want to know more about choosing and growing house plants, check out this beginners guide!
+It might also include a large panel of sliding glass doors that can be pushed into recesses, thereby eliminating the division between interior and exterior.
 The possibilities are pretty vast and appealing.

 Combining All Three Forms